vuejs/docs/src/guide/components/props.md

 <span>{{ greetingMessage }}</span>
 ```

-Technically, you can also use camelCase when passing props to a child component (except in [DOM templates](/guide/essentials/component-basics#dom-template-parsing-caveats)).
+Technically, you can also use camelCase when passing props to a child component (except in [in-DOM templates](/guide/essentials/component-basics#in-dom-template-parsing-caveats)).
 However, the convention is using kebab-case in all cases to align with HTML attributes:

 ```vue-html
 <MyComponent greeting-message="hello" />